 Beavers wear a specific turquoise sweatshirt and polo shirt.
 These can be purchased online, either through the Scouts website or on Amazon.
 You may have a local scouting shop you can buy from or your local school uniform supplier might sell them.
 If you think you will struggle with the cost, talk to your scout group leader as they may be able to help.
 The same goes for the subscription fees and the cost of activities and trips.

 You can purchase scout trousers from the same suppliers who sell the sweatshirts and T-Shirts however any relatively smart dark trousers will do.
 My son has decided to wear his school trousers recently despite having scout trousers.
 I suspect he’s just too lazy to get changed.
 My daughter wears plain black leggings.
-Shoes should ideally be plan dark colours but realistically most people wear trainers or school shoes.
+Shoes should ideally be plain dark colours but realistically most people wear trainers or school shoes.

 When joining Beavers your child will also receive a scarf, in the colours of your scout group, and a woggle.
 A woggle is a small plastic tube that holds the scarf in place and it will be the colour of the “lodge” your child is in.
 Lodges are the small groups the Beavers are split into, in which they do many of their activities.

 Loads!
-Every Beaver Colony is different because they each choose their own programme and use different activities to work towards badges.
+Every Beaver group is different because they each choose their own programme and use different activities to work towards badges.
 Each meeting starts with an opening ceremony and there are usually games at the end of the session.
 Most Beavers meetings last around an hour and 15 minutes.
 The timing might seem quite late compared to other activities for the age group but that’s because many of the volunteers who who run the groups have full time jobs so aren’t available any earlier.

 If the Beavers are at the Scout Hut (or wherever they meet) for their meeting, they will usually be doing activities to help towards earning a badge.
 Some examples of activities my Beaver has recently enjoyed are, making a Jam sandwich with one hand to understand disability better, designing a vehicle with wheels and then building it in lego, making the tallest tower they can for a science badge, identifying planets and making a star constellation for the space badge and learning finger spelling.